Fixing Your Car Inside Mexico and Mexico Car Insurance

 Ideally, having your vehicle inspected before crossing the border would be best.
 This will ensure you don’t risk problems like flat tires, radiator leaks, or blowing up your engine.
 However, you can’t predict car trouble, and even a thorough inspection can’t avert all potential disasters.
 Therefore, be sure that your Mexico car insurance includes roadside support services.
 By calling the hotline provided with your Mexican auto insurance policy, you can get towing or mechanical support if you are stranded.

-What services come with coverage?
+What services come with Mexico car insurance coverage?

 Can I trust a mechanic to handle my vehicle?